Shoulder Arthritis Treatment Options

 Non-surgical treatment is usually the initial treatment for shoulder osteoarthritis.

 - Over-the-counter pain relievers, such as acetaminophen (Tylenol) or ibuprofen (Advil), can help relieve shoulder pain.

 - Physical therapy to improve range of motion and strengthen the muscles around the shoulder joint.

-- Moist heat or icing applied to the shoulder can help relieve pain and stiffness.
+- Moist heat or icing applied to the shoulder to help relieve pain and stiffness.

-- Shoulder arthroscopy – Shoulder arthroscopy is the only recommended when nonsurgical management has not helped relieve pain, and only when there is mild arthritis.
+Shoulder arthroscopy is only recommended when nonsurgical management has not helped relieve pain, and there is only mild arthritis.
 It is a minimally invasive procedure to inspect the joint and repair damage.
-It is used to treat cartilage damage, arthritis, and loose bodies in the joint.

 - The procedure called arthroscopic debridement is used to smooth frayed cartilage, remove loose pieces of cartilage floating in the joint and to remove bone spurs and smooth bone in the joint to reduce friction.

 - Microfracture is a procedure used to regenerate cartilage.
 Making small cuts in the bone stimulates bleeding which encourages the formation on new cartilage.

 Shoulder arthroplasty is shoulder replacement surgery.
 It is an established treatment for patients with end-stage arthritis who have not improved with non-surgical management.
 It is performed to relieve pain and restore function in the shoulder joint.